 Help, My Gutters Are Overflowing!

 Your roof does more than just keep water from getting in.
-It’s actually a big water catchment area to help direct water away from your home and your gutters are a big player in this.
+It’s actually a big water catchment area to help direct water away from your home and your entire gutter system plays an integral part in this.

 So when you have overflowing gutters, you’ve got a problem.

-While gutters overflowing in heavy rain isn’t unheard of, your gutters should be able to handle a good amount of rainwater.
-The Australian Building Codes Board has a calculator you can use to see if your overflow is acceptable or not.
+While it’s not unheard of to have your gutters overflowing in heavy rain, they should be able to handle a good amount of rainwater.
+The Australian Building Codes Board has a calculator you can use to see if your gutter overflow is acceptable or not.

-An overflowing gutter could be caused by a build up of debris such as leaves and dirt in your gutters or downpipes which blocks the flow of water.
-Corrosion and rust could have caused your gutters to leak as well, as opposed to overflowing.
+Gutters overflow for a number of possible reasons.
+It could be the result of debris build-up.
+Materials such as leaves and dirt in your gutters or downpipes can block the flow of water.
+Corrosion and rust may cause your gutters to leak as well, as opposed to overflowing.

-Worse yet, your gutters might have been installed incorrectly, so they aren’t even capturing water in the first place!
+Worse yet, your gutters and gutter guards might have been installed incorrectly, so they’re not even capturing water in the first place!

 Build Up of Debris

-If you take a look in your gutters, you’ll find more than just water in there.
+If you take a look in your gutter system, you’ll find more than just water in there.
 Dirt, leaves and even parts of your roof tiles tend to collect in your gutters.

-While a little debris is to be expected, too much can cause gutters and downpipes to overflow.
+While you should expect a little debris build-up, too much can cause gutters and downpipes to overflow.
 They block the flow of water to the downpipe and drain, causing water to overflow from your gutters.

 Rust and Corrosion

-If you notice your gutter overflowing in one spot, it’s most likely a leak rather than overflowing.
+If you notice your gutter overflowing in one spot, it’s most likely a leak rather than water overflow.
 Rust, corrosion and cracks can be the cause of leaky gutters.